Life after meningococcal recovery.

 So, being an eight, I was actually 18 when it happened, so not 17 but it’s a bit of a technicality that I suppose I was able to you know, drink and I was considered to be an adult.
 So there was also that partying thing going on at the time, but before that, as a kid growing up, I guess I just sort of had boundless energy.

 And sports was just the focus of absolutely everything.
 I you know, I didn’t really get along.
 You know, didn’t love going to school and being stuck in that class or science or something like that, all I wanted to do was get out of lunchtime and keep the footy, play cricket handmaids just be outdoors and play a ton of golf growing up as well, which was a real passion of mine and continues to be to this day.

 So especially when you vote for Hawthorn don’t hold that against me but we’ve had a few good years now.
-So it’s, it’s been it’s been a good ride and and also, you know, in the summer of just getting out and being able to access some of the best golf courses around around the country and around the world that matter is wonderful.
+So it’s, it’s been a good ride and also, you know, in the summer of just getting out and being able to access some of the best golf courses around the country and around the world that matter is wonderful.

 When you did all of that kind of stuff.
 You were pretty carefree you never at once.
 Never once would you have ever thought of, you know, meningococcal or even probably knew what it was would that be accurate?